Biden will meet UAW's Fain, laud union's deals with Detroit automakers

 He will also meet with other UAW members, Illinois Governor J.B.
 Pritzker and attend a political fundraiser.

 In September, Biden joined a picket line with striking UAW workers in Michigan, where he also met Fain.
-The appearance was the first by a U.S. president with striking workers in modern history and showed the importance of union support in the 2024 presidential election, even though unions represent a tiny fraction of U.S. workers.
+The appearance was the first by a U.S. president with striking workers in modern history and showed the importance of union support in the 2024 presidential election, even though unions only represent about 10% of U.S. workers.

 Thursday's appearance will once again allow Biden to showcase his pro-union credentials to the UAW, which has yet to endorse Biden, making the union one of the major holdouts as other labor organizations have backed the Democratic president.